AgroDan/aoc2022/day8/README.md

+# Dan's Introduction

+This was yet another cool challenge.
+Got to create a 2-dimensional array/slice of all trees in the area and access them via standard X/Y coordinates.

 # --- Day 8: Treetop Tree House ---

 The expedition comes across a peculiar patch of tall trees all planted carefully in a grid.
 The Elves explain that a previous expedition planted these trees as a reforestation effort.
 Now, they're curious if this would be a good location for a tree house.